smadi0x86/Java0x01/Learn/README.md

 ```
 For Example: Variables.java and Variables.txt will explain real world code and documentation of variables in java.
 ```

 ## 📚 Resources

 - If you struggle with the java syntax you can visit this link: https://introcs.cs.princeton.edu/java/11cheatsheet/

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+- This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## 📜 Acknowledgments

-- Hat tip to anyone whose code was used

 ## 📝 Contributing